 SC Historical Society microfilm: 45/326

-The ownership of slaves was transferred from one generation to the next in wills.
-The names of slaves are mentioned in these documents.
-The SCHS library contains several books of will abstracts (929.32).
+Enslaved people, considered property, were transferred from one generation to the next in wills.
+The names of enslaved people are often mentioned in these documents.
+Special Collections and the South Carolina Historical Society Archive contain several books of will abstracts.
 SCHS also has will transcripts by county (1782-1868) on microfilm (45/294–See below for list of microfilmed will transcripts).
-Many wills at the SC Dept. of Archives and History can be found online by clicking here.
-‘Wills’ can also be searched as a subject in the SCHS online catalog.
+Many wills at the South Carolina Department of Archives and History can be found online by clicking here.

 South Carolina Will Transcripts (by County), 1782-1868 (S.C.
 Historical Society microfilm: 45/294)